 Where you can place the projector?
 Less than little.
 And you want the big projector screen.

 Then an ultra-short-throw projector will be a good option for you.

 Because you can place the ultra-short-throw projector just a few inches away from the screen.
 And you can project the big image on the screen.

 If you have a big room with a good height of the ceiling.
-The long-throw projector is great for the commercial and in the home.
+The long-throw projector is great for commercials and in the home.
 For both places.

 Because with the long throw projector.
-You can project artefacts free images from 8 feet and far away from the screen.
+You can project artifact-free images from 8 feet and far away from the screen.